rpp33-boc-pacific/improvibe/pages/api/README.md

 #### Using This Guide
 This guide explains how to use the routes within this API directory get get, post and update data.
 The different data services for this API are:
-  1. login
+  1. Login
-  2. signup
+  2. Signup
-  3. user
+  3. User
-  4. songs
+  4. Songs
+  5. Song
-  5. projects
+  5. Projects

-Parameters should be inserted in POST requests via the fetch body parameter.
+Parameters should be inserted in POST requests via the body parameter.
 Query strings are appended to the end of a route.

 ## Login API
 #### POST  `/api/login`<br>